wedunty/duty-notifier/README.md

 5. Bot startup:
     - Go to project directory: `cd /opt/duty-notifier`
-    - Creating an image: `docker build -t {name of your image} .`
+    - Create an image: `docker build -t {name of your image} .`
-    - Starting the image: `docker run --env-file .env -v ./files/tables:/duty-notifier/files/tables --name {name of your container} {name of your image}`
+    - Start the image: `docker run --env-file .env -v ./files/tables:/duty-notifier/files/tables --name {name of your container} {name of your image}`

 ---